lu-albert/one-rv32/README.md

 The "vivado" folder also contains an entire pre-built project that can be used directly if desired.

+### Testing

+The "riscv-tests" are in the testbench file "tb_cpu_top".
+The factorial test is in "tb_cpu_regular".
+For "tb_cpu_top", it simply runs the built tests from "riscv-tests" and monitors a memory address in the data memory (even bank).
+The output is in ASCII and will have to be manually observed.
+The test number can be seen in the Makefile for building the tests and will be outputted for every test result. "ok" would be a stream of "6f", "6b", etc...
+An example result could be (the "6f 6b d a" means it passed):

+665000, 00010000, 00000019
+715000, 00010000, 0000006f
+765000, 00010000, 0000006b
+815000, 00010000, 0000000d
+865000, 00010000, 0000000a

+If it does not pass, it would be a longer message.
+The full test results are in the "docs" folder in "final_test_results.txt".
+That file has some content filtered out (the "run 1000 us" etc... text from Vivado and also separates each test result with a new line for easier reading.)
+The future plans are to make it easier to view the test results in a more convenient way.

 ### Synthesis and Performance Images

 Synthesis and Implementation Results (Utilization and Timing):